 Residential rents are also falling.
 In 2015, the central bank’s rent index for dwellings dropped 4.4% from a year earlier, after annual declines of 7.7% in 2014, 6.8% in 2013, and 2.1% in 2012, according to the Bank of Greece.

 In Athens, monthly rents per sq. m. range from around €9 to €12 per sq. m., according to Global Property Guide.
 In Crete, monthly rents per sq. m. of apartments range from around €4 to €6.

 Around three fourths of the Greeks are homeowners.
 The homeownership rate in Greece was relatively high at 75.9% in 2012, according to the European Mortgage Federation (EMF).
 The rental market comprised 20% of the dwelling stock in 2004, down from 24% in 1991.

 Rapid urbanization has led to a sharp dichotomy between urban and rural areas.
 A report in 2001 revealed that around 34% of the housing stock is vacant, mostly in rural areas.
 These units are typically dilapidated, or in need of total rehabilitation.

-On the other hand, dwellings units in urban areas are among the most crowded in Europe.
+On the other hand, dwellings units in urban areas are amongst the most crowded in Europe.
 Most children continue to live with their parents after they enter adulthood.
 The reduction of notary fees from 1.2% to 1% of the real estate’s value was clearly insufficient in reducing the high transaction cost, which adds to the burdens of first-time homebuyers.

-It is quite unusual that construction activity in Greece peaked in 2005, a year after the Athens Olympics.
-Almost 200,000 dwellings were completed in 2005, significantly higher compared to the 120,000 completions in 2003 and 2004.
-Since 2005, however, dwellings completed dropped drastically, down to 61,490 units in 2009.
+Construction activity in Greece peaked in 2005, a year after the Athens Olympics.
+Almost 200,000 dwellings were completed in 2005.
+By 2013, the number of dwellings completed had fallen 94% to 11,748 units - and the numbers continue to fall.